Does Anyone Go to Attu?

 Was it famous?
 Well, during WWII, the Japanese took over Attu.
 It was the only US land the Japanese captured during the war.

-I’m afraid the chief knew way too much about the war since all the people were kicked off the island.
+I’m afraid the chief knew way too much about the war since all the people were taken off the island by the Japanese forces.

 Not that there were that many people but it was home.